 When you not no values or standards of your own, you accept whatever your values are offered to you by society.

 Through setting standards and values of your own, you’re rejecting some values and standards of friends, family, and society around you.
-You’re building your own boundaries and values.
+You’re building your own personal boundaries and values.

 Self esteem is also ostensibly tied to one’s purpose.
 It is the desire to grow in knowledge and skills, in understanding and control.
 The opposite is stagnant passivity.